uikit/uikit-site/docs/pages/grid.md

 ### Match only one cell

 You can also match the height of the direct child of just one cell.
-Just add the `.uk-grid-item-match` class to the grid item which child do you want to match.
+To do so, add the `.uk-grid-item-match` class to the grid item whose child you want to match.

 ```html
 <div uk-grid>